NASA climate legacies interactive tool to create climate generations

 Finding the key messages

-If you provide content, we’ll make high-level recommendations to refine the story in a visual format and tune it to your audience.
+Light story development (always included): You provide content, and we make high-level recommendations to refine the story in a visual format and tune it to your audience.
+Here is an example of the content structure and length we'll need from you for a one-page infographic with light visual story development.

 Backstage: We research your topic and dig into the content that you have provided.
 With your goals in mind, we create a visually-driven story that communicates the key messages to your audience.

-Graphic showing research and data turning into a refined content outline
+Collection of research and data turning into a refined content outline document

 Sketches